Teus Mansion

 President Gloria Macapagal Arroyo

-Inaugurated as Vice- President in 1998, President Estrada appointed Arroyo as concurrent Secretary of Social Welfare and Development.
-Arroyo succeeded Estrada when the latter resigned from office in 2001.
-After serving the remaining years of her predecessor’s term, she won the Presidential elections in 2004.
+Elected as Vice President in 1998, Gloria Macapagal Arroyo was appointed by President Estrada as Secretary of Social Welfare and Development.
+She succeeded Estrada in 2001 following his resignation.
+After completing the remainder of her predecessor’s term, Arroyo won the Presidential election in 2004, continuing her leadership of the nation.

 President Benigno S. Aquino III